Chris Ioan Roberts

-Chris Ioan Roberts (born 24 April 1985) is an Australian-born actor, writer and director working in London.
+Chris Ioan Roberts is an Australian-born actor, writer and director working in London.

 Biography

-Chris Ioan Roberts is a graduate of the Victorian College of the Arts (Bachelor of Dramatic Art, 2010) and is an alumnus of the Watermill Centre, New York, where he worked with celebrated American avant-garde director Robert Wilson.
+Chris Ioan Roberts is a graduate of the Victorian College of the Arts (Bachelor of Dramatic Art, 2010) and is an alumnus of The Watermill Center, New York, where he worked with celebrated American avant-garde director Robert Wilson.
 Whilst at the VCA he was the recipient of the Friends of VCA Award for his residency in New York.
-He trained originally as a ballet dancer.
+He trained originally as a dancer at the Victorian College of the Arts Secondary School.

 He began professional international secondment as Creative Associate under Giuseppe Frigeni at the Opéra national de Paris on Robert Wilson’s production of Madama Butterfly in 2011.
+He has worked as assistant to the Director of The Royal Opera, and for director Marianne Elliott.

-His theatre work is known for its subversion, shock humour and political undercurrent as well as for its highly formal and often chaotic aesthetic.
+In review, his theatre work has been noted for its subversion, shock humour and political undercurrent as well as for its highly formal and often chaotic aesthetic.